obaidPik/client-demo/README.md

 ## Demo

-There are two versions of this for development purposes.

 - http://localhost:3000/ (index) shows a realistic e-commerce situation where some of the state is managed on the frontend.